OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Split.md

 - **RegexMatch**: Use regular expression matching to evaluate the delimiter.
 This is the default behavior.
 Cannot be used with SimpleMatch.
-- **IgnoreCase**: Forces case-insensitive matching, even if the -cSplit operator is specified.
+- **IgnoreCase**: Forces case-insensitive matching, even if the -csplit operator is specified.
-- **CultureInvariant**: Ignores cultural differences in language when evaluting the delimiter.
+- **CultureInvariant**: Ignores cultural differences in language when evaluating the delimiter.
 Valid only with RegexMatch.
-- **IgnorePatternWhitespace**: Ignores unescaped whitespace and comments marked with the number sign (#).
+- **IgnorePatternWhitespace**: Ignores unescaped whitespace and comments marked with the hash character (`#`).
 Valid only with RegexMatch.
 - **Multiline**: Multiline mode forces `^` and `$` to match the beginning end of every line instead of the beginning and end of the input string.
 - **Singleline**: Singleline mode treats the input string as a *SingleLine*.
 It forces the `.` character to match every character (including newlines), instead of matching every character EXCEPT the newline `\n`.
 - **ExplicitCapture**: Ignores non-named match groups so that only explicit capture groups are returned in the result list.
 Valid only with RegexMatch.

 ## UNARY and BINARY SPLIT OPERATORS